Redneckita/kgb/README.md

 What's new
 ====================
 The new KGB doesn't have a local database but communicates with RESTFUL API of the WebSite http://kgb-test.rkf-clan.org/.
 Clan Admins can go in administration area of WebSite and they can view (or change) all data recorded by kgb.
+Tehy'll can be able to add admin, ban player, add alias and other useful stuff.